-A urinary tract infection (UTI) in cats is just what it sounds like - an infection in the urinary tract.
+A cat UTI (urinary tract infection) is just what it sounds like - an infection in the urinary tract.
 Generally, a bacteria such as E.Coli (the most common bacteria that causes UTIs) will find its way up the urinary tract and make it hard for your kitty to urinate.
 UTIs can cause inflammation of the urinary tract, which makes it painful for your cat to urinate.
 If not caught early, this can cause a urinary blockage, which can be fatal.

 While you may often hear people talk about UTIs in cats, they are often using this as a catch-all phrase to describe other, more common forms of urinary tract disorders.
 UTIs are relatively uncommon, but there are other urinary issues to keep on your radar.

 Other Urinary Tract Disorders

 In addition to discussing UTIs in cats, we must also discuss some of the more common urinary tract disorders because they present themselves in the same way but have different causes.

 The first is urinary crystals.
 When the pH of a cat’s urine is too high or too low, it can cause microscopic crystals to form in the urinary tract.

-Struvite crystals are the most common urinary crystals and are caused when a cat’s urine is too alkaline (the pH is too high).
+Struvite crystals in cats urine are the most common urinary crystals, which are caused by too much alkaline in a cat’s urine (the pH is too high).
 These crystals irritate the urinary tract, making it painful and difficult for a cat to urinate.

 The other type of urinary crystals is calcium oxalate crystals, which can be caused when a cat’s urine is too acidic (the pH is too low).